Rotterdam is a bustling, multicultural port city. Discover which part of the city is right for you with our guide on where to live in Rotterdam.

 Settle Service is a relocation specialist operating in the Netherlands.
 Their experienced team of immigration officers and relocation coordinators provide advice and support for companies and employees.
 So, move to Rotterdam with confidence and let Settle Service guide you through every step along the way.

 Wrecking balls and scaffolding are as much a part of this city as the kinked pylon of the Erasmus Bridge.
 The bridge towers over the River Maas, looming over the water taxis and freight barges that ply the waters beneath.
 The mix of older pre-war buildings and modern residential and office blocks like Renzo Piano’s leaning KPN tower, make Rotterdam a magnet for architecture fans.
-For more information on this, read our guide to the rise of Rotterdam’s architecture.
+For even more information on this, read our guide to the rise of Rotterdam’s architecture.

 The city’s extensive urban development is now focused on adding more housing and child-friendly areas around Rotterdam’s city center.
 Due to this, Rotterdam is upgrading its city center facilities to stimulate lively new entertainment, culture and shopping opportunities.
 For example, the Binnenrotte around the Market Hall, Grote Kerkplein, and Coolsingel.